 Fourth Year +

 Each student will:

-- Explain how biblical counseling is rooted in the doctrines of sufficiency and progressive sanctification—and differs from secular and integrational counseling
+- Articulate how biblical counseling is rooted in the doctrines of sufficiency and progressive sanctification, differing from secular and integrational counseling.